 Coconut, Sesame and Peanut: Good for Stir-Fries

 These sturdy oils can be heated to a high temperature without smoking or breaking down.
 I prefer dark rather than light sesame oil, made from roasted sesame seeds, as it has a strong, distinctive, almost smoky flavor.
 Peanut oil is bland, so it’s a good choice if you’re using other strong ingredients such as ginger or chile paste.
-Coconut is the new health champ and is dynamite for cooking.
+Coconut is dynamite for cooking.
 Use it for stir-fry, saute, and baking, as well in salads.
 Try it on popcorn in place of butter.